This is Our School Emergency Plan made with the support of WREMO.

 This would only happen as a last resort based on health and safety considerations.
 We would need to make this call on the day.
 Variables such as time of day, weather and emotional state of children would inform our thinking.
 We would keep children at school for as long as reasonable to give parents time to collect.

 In addition to the two very large plastic water tanks on our court, we have two garages full of supplies.
 In these we have a substantial amount of bottled water.
 Some of this may have expired, but we have decided to retain this.
 In addition, we have approximately 1000 cans of food.
 We would expect the water to last a large number of days and the food to last 24 hours.

 We also have one BBQ, many gas bottles and other supplies such as buckets, batteries, gloves, torches, shovels, axe and first aid supplies stored in this garage.

 If we had children left at school late in the day / evening we would need to decide what is the best decision for them.
 If the tsunami risk had passed, we could either bring them back to school or decide to have them ‘billeted’ by other families.
 If this was the case, we would record who had taken children home.

 Each year we practice our tsunami evacuation at lunchtime.
 It would be good for parents to reiterate that we do not want children to leave the school grounds and go home.
 We would either meet on the school field, or evacuate to the Orauiti Pa site.
-As I mentioned earlier, we will practice this scenario in Term 1, 2017.
+We practice this at lest twice a year.